My ultimate guide to potty training your puppy takes a no-nonsense,

-If you take your puppy outside just before you go to bed, you've a better chance of your puppy staying dry overnight.
+If you take your pup outside just before you go to bed, you've a better chance of him staying dry overnight.
 However, don't expect too much from him at this stage, he's still very young and won't have full control over his bladder.

-Crating your puppy overnight can help with house-training puppies, but you'll need to let him out during the night to relieve himself.
+Crating your puppy overnight can help with house training, but you'll need to let him out during the night to relieve himself.

-An alternative to getting up at 3:00am in the morning to take your puppy out, is to section off part of the room which houses your puppy's crate and lay polythene by the door, or in one corner of the room, with newspaper laid on top.
+An alternative to getting up at 3:00am in the morning to take your puppy into the garden, is to section off part of the room which houses his crate and lay polythene by the door (or in one corner of the room) with newspaper laid on top.

 You could also use puppy training pads - simply place one onto the newspaper in place of the tissue.

-There are some owners who believe using newspaper or puppy training pads is not the way to train puppies as it teaches them to 'go' inside, on the newspaper, as well as in the garden.
-It's thought that this can confuse puppies and undermines the potty-training puppy routine.
+There are some owners who believe using newspaper or training pads isn't the way to train puppies as it teaches them to 'go' inside, on the newspaper, as well as in the garden.
+It's thought that this can confuse them and undermines the puppy house training routine.

-However, I believe it's simply a matter of personal choice.
+I believe it's simply a matter of personal choice - whatever works for you.

-I found that by establishing a strict puppy house-training routine, mentioned earlier, I only needed to lay newspaper at night, and there were many mornings when I found the newspaper dry!
+I found that by setting up and sticking to a strict timetable during the day and removing his water an hour or two before bedtime, I only needed to lay newspaper at night, and there were many mornings when I found the newspaper dry!

-When potty training your puppy, I recommend you get into the habit of taking him to his designated toilet area as soon as you get up - before your Cocker has the chance to pee indoors.
+When potty training your puppy it's best to get into the habit of taking him to his designated toilet area as soon as you get up - before he has the chance to pee indoors.

 No-one said toilet training dogs was going to be a walk in the park!

-Remember, while potty training your puppy it's important to establish a regular routine of garden visits, use your chosen phrase as encouragement, and praise and reward your puppy each time he 'performs' in the right place.
+When potty training your puppy it's important to set up and stick to a regular routine of garden visits, use your chosen phrase as encouragement, and praise and reward your puppy each time he 'performs' in the right place.

-Potty training a puppy shouldn't take too long.
-Your Cocker should normally be fully house-trained between 4 and 6 months old, but don't worry if it takes a little longer as no two puppies will develop at the same rate.
+Potty training your puppy shouldn't take too long; he should normally be fully house-trained between 4 and 6 months old, but don't worry if it takes a little longer as no two puppies will develop at the same rate.

 I hope you've found this article on how to potty train your puppy useful and that it's worked for you.